Thursday, May 16, 2019

 • Château Mouton Rothschild 2000 - Mouton Rothschild celebrated both the New Century and New Millenium by engraving the bottle of this particular vintage with a very finely chiseled and detailed replica of "The Augsburg Ram" in 24-carat Gold

-• Château Margaux 2015 - Margaux offered the best tribute to the late Paul Pontallier, who joined the famous 1st Growth estate in 1983 at the age of 27 years old, a few years after graduating as an oenologist and agricultural engineer, prior to becoming the Managing Director of this iconic wine estate in 1990, a position he proudly occupied until his passing in March 2016.
+• Château Margaux 2015 - Margaux offered the best tribute to the late Paul Pontallier, who joined the famous 1st Growth estate in 1983 at the age of 27 years old, a few years after graduating as an oenologist and agricultural engineer, became the Managing Director of this iconic wine estate in 1990.
+A position he proudly occupied until his passing in March 2016.

 • Château Pavie 2012 - Pavie was also promoted from Saint-Emilion 1er Grand Cru "Classé B" (since the classification of 1996) to 1er Grand Cru "Classé A" as the result of the Saint-Emilion Classification of 2012 (the latest classification of this appellation to date), and marked the event by redesigning their label in black and gold for this particular vintage (a contrast with their usually so clear and colorful label)

-• Château Mouton Rothschild 2003 - Mouton Rothschild marked the 150th Anniversary (1853 - 2003) of the Château belonging to the Rothschild family by redesigning the label to be more conic and representing a sitting Baron Nathaniel de Rothschild.
-The bottle was heavier with broader shoulders than usual Mouton bottles.
+• Château Mouton Rothschild 2003—Mouton Rothschild marked the 150th Anniversary (1853 - 2003) of the Château belonging to the Rothschild family by redesigning the label to be more conic and represent a sitting Baron Nathaniel de Rothschild.
+The bottle was heavier and had broader shoulders than usual Mouton bottles.

 It is interesting to notice that for all these bottles cited as examples in the collage above, despite the engraving or label design changes, all the bottles were bigger, heavier, and thus made with thicker glass than the regular bottles usually used by these châteaux, respectively.